 - The special effects are on point, but they also find neat ways to use practical effects where they can.
 It was a very good looking movie with the exciting action you expect from a Star Wars movie.

 - There’s a lot more comedic bits thrown into the movie.
 While it works in many parts, there are others that felt forced and made the scene tonally messy.
-It was a similar problem I had with Thor: Ragnorok.
+A similar problem I had with Thor: Ragnorok.
 While I don’t think it was as severe as Thor, the humor in the original series never felt forced or change the scene’s tone in a bad way.
-I can’t help but feel they had a mandated jokes-to-scene ratio that Disney keeps insisting on, even when the scene doesn’t benefit from it and may in fact alleviate tension that the scene wants to build.
+I can’t help but feel they had a mandated jokes-to-scene ratio that Disney keeps insisting on.
+Even when the scene doesn’t benefit from it and may in fact alleviate tension that the scene wants to build.
 It would be like if Lucas forced Luke Skywalker to make quips during his fight with Vader in Empire Strikes Back.
 The scene doesn’t need it and it messes up with the tone of the encounter.
 I’m probably complaining too much about this, it really wasn’t that bad.
 But it’s an annoying trend I see with Disney films lately.

 Awkward Walk-In Meter: 2/5

-There is PG-13 level of violence, I would say that there is some parts that may be a bit more graphic than the previous film.
+There is PG-13 level of violence.
+I would say that there is some parts that may be a bit more graphic than the previous film.
 There is also some minor language.
 Other than that it’s rather harmless.

 Many are wondering if this is going to top Empire Strikes Back in terms of quality.
 In my opinion, it did not quite reach that level.
 Empire Strikes Back is one of my all time favorite films and is a very steep benchmark to meet.
 But is it better than the other two Disney Star Wars films?
 I would say yes actually.
 The film had a much more satisfying conclusion than Force Awakens and had better characters than Rogue One.
 There were legitimate surprises that helped the movie stand out amongst the other Star Wars films.
 This allowed real tension for many characters as you couldn’t tell what direction they were heading with the series.
 While I had some minor grips about confusing character motivation and forced humor, it was a solid movie overall.
 I’ll have to wait to see where is stands with the other Star Wars films.